GuilhermeMelo18/shop-rate/README.md

 # Shop Rate

-Web application to calculate product price according to the taxes charged for each product.
+Web application to calculate product prices according to taxes charged for each product.
 The project front-end was implemented with Angular framework and project back-end with Spring Boot framework.
 The application use postgreSQL to data persistence.

 <img src="https://i.ibb.co/9G4Zh2N/b58bcb98-3694-47df-a7e0-15e870e0105e.jpg" alt="combate3" border="0" style="text-align:center;">